 What is Thrive?

 Montana ranks high among states on mental disorder prevalence and low on access to mental care.
 It has the highest suicide rate in the nation.
-Of Montana's 56 counties, 10 are classified as rural and 45 as frontier, accentuating distance and provider availability challeneges in accessing care.
-New treatment delivery modalities are needed to complement, supplement and augment scarece mental health care.
-With increased internet accessability, computer-administered Cognative Behavior Therapy (cCBT) programs have emerged as viable approaches to effective treatment of depression.
-Thrive, a sophisticated interactive digital cCBT programs using a largely video format platform intended to enhance engagement has been shown to significantly reduce depressive symptoms amoung adults with varying severity of depressive symptomology in uncontrolled urban settings.
+Of Montana's 56 counties, 10 are classified as rural and 45 as frontier, accentuating distance and provider availability challenges in accessing care.
+New treatment delivery modalities are needed to complement, supplement and augment scarce mental health care.
+With increased Internet accessibility, computer-administered Cognitive Behavior Therapy (cCBT) programs have emerged as viable approaches to effective treatment of depression.
+Thrive, a sophisticated interactive digital cCBT program using a largely video format platform intended to enhance engagement has been shown to significantly reduce depressive symptoms among adults with varying severity of depressive symptomology in uncontrolled urban settings.

 This project is led by Dr. Mark Schure, Assistant Professor of Community Health (MSU).